 Linux Mint Setting Permissions on File System

-The Linux Tutorial Shows You Step-by-step How-to Setup or Change the Permissions over Files and Directories on Linux Mint 18 Sarah Mate/Cinnamon/KDE/Xfce Desktops.
+The Linux Tutorial Shows You Step-by-step How to Set or Change the File/Directory Permissions on Linux Mint 18 Sarah Mate/Cinnamon/KDE/Xfce Desktops.

 To Follow the Tutorial You will Need to have a Little Practice to Work on the Mint Linux Console Terminal Command Line.

 Included in the Article Links to Guides on Getting-Started with Command Line on Linux Mint and to Setting Ownership over Linux Mint File System.

 First Open a Command Line Terminal Console Window

 How to Quick Start with Command Line on Mint LinuxMint Console Quick Start